albertoseabra/Projects/README.md

-# Exploratory Data Analysis & Feature Engineering
+# Exploratory Data Analysis, Data Cleaning & Feature Engineering
 #### https://github.com/albertoseabra/Projects/blob/master/exploration/adults_analysis.ipynb
 EDA of a data set (https://archive.ics.uci.edu/ml/datasets/Adult) with census data of the USA.
 Includes information like age, ocupation, education, hours worked.
 The target is if the person makes more or less than 50k.